 — Consume enough protein to meet daily requirements.

 Exercise has been shown to stimulate weight regulation and hormone production in different ways.
-Research to identify the most effective types of exercise to boost metabolism is ongoing.
 For example:

 — A study compared cardio training on an exercise bike with weight-lifting in a small group of healthy young men.
 The cardio workouts resulted in three times the production of the growth factor FGF21, which has positive effects on metabolism, according to a study published in August 2018 in the Journal of Clinical Investigation — Insight.